kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 ### Validating your markup

 Since there's no "compiler" for the web, how are you supposed to know if your web markup is correct?
-Apple's created a web-based [App Search API Validation Tool (http://apple.co/1F8tTGt)](https://search.developer.apple.com/appsearch-validation-tool/) for just that purpose.
+Apple's created a web-based App Search API Validation Tool [apple.co/1F8tTGt](https://search.developer.apple.com/appsearch-validation-tool/) for just that purpose.

 To see the validation tool in action, try it out with the URL of the video page for Ray's 2015 inspiration talk.
 Simply visit the Validation Tool's web page, enter the video page URL, and click **Test URL**.
 The tool will provide you with a "report card" of the good parts of your markup, along with things that are missing or need to be improved.